sebasttti/sabana-event-sourcing/README.md

-# sabana-event-sourcing
-Example of Event Sourcign for Diploma in Software Arquitecture

-Demo of Event Sourcing with Laravel Breeze
+Demo of Event Sourcing for Universidad de la Sabana
 =================================================

 This project is a simple demo of **Event Sourcing** using **Laravel** with **Breeze** (Tailwind included).
-**SQLite** is used as the source of truth, and a basic form is provided to register events.
+**SQLite** is used as the source of truth, and a basic form is provided to register events, as an exercise of Diploma in Software Arquitecture from Universidad de la Sabana

 -------------------------------------------------